lilyosah/tech-knowledgebase/Rails Views.md

 ### Session
 `session[]` is used to persist contents "forever" across requests from the same browser.
 Like a hash
 - ❗ Do not over-stuff `session[]`!
-Because it is made into a cookie with a limited size - backed by cookies
+Because it is made into a cookie with a limited size
+	- Supported/backed by cookies

-This is how you track people...
+	- 🌎 This is how you track people...

 `reset_session` empties session
 `session.delete(:some_key)` removes some key